dogweather/forkful/content/en/fish-shell/numbers/working-with-complex-numbers.md

 weight: 14
 ---

-## What & Why?
-Complex numbers extend the idea of one-dimensional number lines to a two-dimensional complex plane.
-Programmers use them in fields like engineering, physics, and graphics for calculations that require two components, like signals or rotations.

 ## How to:
 In Fish, we handle complex numbers using `math` with real and imaginary parts.
 Here’s a kick-off: